 .
 The reading curriculum has been planned to be sequential and coherent.
 It is progressive so it builds on pupils’ previous knowledge and skills.
 Skills are embedded and therefore can be transferred in a variety of contexts.
 The reading curriculum has been designed in this way so knowledge is secure in pupils’ long term memory.

 – KS1 & KS2 receive four 30 minute, teacher led reading sessions each week, using reading scheme books, phonics books, CGP books, First News extracts, past SAT papers etc.

-– EYFS & KS1 daily phonic sessions based on Letters & Sounds and including mnemonics from Read, Write Inc and sound buttons.
+– EYFS & KS1 daily phonic sessions based on Read, Write Inc.

 – Story Spine – each class has books specifically chosen, which they will have the opportunity to read and respond to as a class.

 – Library sessions – each class has their own library that they can use.
 They can also use the whole school library.

 Reception & KS1 children reading at phonic level read Bug Club books, Songbirds and Read Write Inc books.